 A tiny paradise of fauna and flora welcomes visitors arriving to spend a few hours in the Isonzo delta nature reserve.
 Bicycles are available for hire to allow visitors to explore the fascinating area, or you can choose a pony trek to visit the pastures frequented by wild Camargue horses and wild cattle.

 Trieste, a drawing room overlooking the sea

-In Trieste, after checking out the famous antique shops of the Ghetto or Cavana, specialised in Biedermaier and wartime memorabilia, or after a visit to the Museum of Revoltella, a superb 19th Century villa that has been perfectly preserved with all its furnishings, a healthy swim and walk in the bracing sea air is the most natural thing in the world.
+In Trieste, after checking out the famous antique shops of the Ghetto or Cavana, specialized in Biedermeier and wartime memorabilia, or after a visit to the Museum of Revoltella, a superb 19th Century villa that has been perfectly preserved with all its furnishings, a healthy swim and walk in the bracing sea air is the most natural thing in the world.
 From the Pinewood of Barcola to Miramare Trieste, the seafront promenade is uninterrupted.
-Each architectural detail is in tune with the bluea water, just as life is for people in Trieste.
+Each architectural detail is in tune with the blue water, just as life is for people in Trieste.

-The seaside season opens with the first sunshine of March and ends formally at the beginning of November, although in reality it continues all-year-round.
-The passion and history that ties Trieste to the sea is evident also in the natural marine oasis of Miramare: 121 hectares of coastal land and sea protected and administrated by the World Wildlife Fund.
+The seaside season opens with the first sunshine of March and ends formally at the beginning of November, although in reality, it continues all-year-round.
+The passion and history that ties Trieste to the sea are evident also in the natural marine oasis of Miramare: 121 hectares of coastal land and sea protected and administrated by the World Wildlife Fund.

 The Casa Carsica

 Just inland from the sea stands a magnificent example of popular architecture in the wild landscape of the Trieste Carso district.
 The villa is surrounded by the classic courtyard protected from the winter Bora wind by a high wall and the typical farm outbuildings.
 In the summer the antique building forms the perfect venue for historic plays in costume, exhibitions, literary events, and concerts.